siberianfox/g2wiki/Dual-Endpoint-USB-Internals.md

 };
 ```

-This class is the base class (parent class), and will be subclassed for each device instance.
-It has a virtual function for reading characters from the device.
+This class is the base class, or "parent class", and will be subclassed for each device type.
+It has a _pure virtual function_ that the overridden version of will read characters from the device.
 Each device subclass must provide its own function for reading which will override the virtual function in the base class.

 The `= 0` portion of the readchar() definition makes it a _pure virtual function_ and also makes `xioDeviceWrapperBase` an _abstract base class_, which means you cannot instantiate a `xioDeviceWrapperBase` object directly.
 However, you can have a pointer to a `xioDeviceWrapperBase`, and since you cannot instantiate one that means that it _must_ point to a subclass.
 (See [this document](http://www.cplusplus.com/doc/tutorial/polymorphism/) for more info.)